Angelo Joseph Sferrazza Memorial Park

 After exiting my car, I noticed that there were several men just milling about.
 “How lovely that so many middle-aged and older men are enjoying this sunny afternoon along the mighty Connecticut!”
 I thought to myself.

 I walked down the trail and noticed a few more middle-aged and older men just sort of hanging out.
-“Oh, so many nature loves out and about in the woods today!”
+“Oh, so many nature lovers out and about in the woods today!”
 I thought to myself.

 “And they all seem quite interested in me and what I’m doing!
 Though I do so wish they’d stop staring, for it is rude,” I thought to myself.